modern-influence-of-ancient-warriors

 From Ballista to Trebuchet

 The torsion principle of the ballista remained the standard for artillery in the Roman world for over 500 years.
-As the Western Empire fell, the Eastern Roman (Byzantine) Empire preserved the technology.
-They maintained state-owned factories (fabricae) that produced ballistas and provided trained crews.
-However, by the 6th century AD, the ballista began to be supplemented by the onager (a single-arm torsion engine) and later the trebuchet (a counterweight engine).
-The trebuchet eventually replaced the ballista because it could throw much heavier stones using gravity, bypassing the engineering limitations of torsion springs (which weakened over time).
+As the Western Empire fell, the Eastern Roman, or Byzantine, Empire preserved the technology.
+They maintained state-owned factories, called fabricae, that produced ballistas and provided trained crews.
+By the 6th century AD, however, the ballista began to be supplemented by the onager, which was a single-arm torsion engine, and later the trebuchet, a counterweight engine.
+The trebuchet eventually replaced the ballista because it could throw much heavier stones using gravity, bypassing the engineering limitations of torsion springs, which weakened over time.
+The ballista's reign as the premier siege weapon ended not because of any single failure, but because a better technology emerged.

 Influence on Medieval and Islamic Artillery